techfromsage/tripod-php/docs/config.md

 }
 ```

+TODO:

+* Implement versioned view specifications to allow automatic migration of data that meets an earlier specification

 Table specifications
 ---------------

 Table specifications define the shape of the tabular data that Mongo manages.
 For a full explanation of tables, [read the primer](primers/tables.md).
+In short, they mimic the functionality of `SELECT`-style SPARQL queries.

 The convention for table spec identifiers is to prefix them with `t_`.